Unifying Message Passing Algorithms Under the Framework of Constrained Bethe Free Energy Minimization: Bethe Approximation based Optimization Framework

 \subsection{Hybrid VMP-BP-EP}

-It is known that the marginalization consistency constraint, e.g., as given in (\ref{Bethe_constr1}), can often render the Bethe problem difficult to solve.
-Very often when the variables are continuous, the marginalization consistency constraints become intractable and this issue cannot be addressed by adding factorization constraints.
-As mentioned in the previous section, one pragmatic idea is to relax marginalization consistency into weaker moment matching constraints, yielding EP.
-In this part, we therefore aim at applying this constraint relaxation idea onto the problem (\ref{Bprob1}).
-As a result, we combine the benefits of factorization and constraint relaxation for easing the classic Bethe problem solely targeted by BP.
+Very often when the variables are continuous, the marginalization consistency constraints become intractable and this issue cannot be addressed by adding partial factorization constraints.
+The pragmatic idea behind EP is to relax marginalization consistency into weaker moment matching constraints.
+In this part, we therefore apply this constraint relaxation idea onto the problem (\ref{Bethe2}) for exploiting the synergy of VMP, BP and EP.
+In other words, we resort to constraint manipulation, i.e., partial factorization and constraint relaxation, for easing the classic constrained Bethe free energy minimization problem.